The dancing related themed awareness special:

 Beyond understanding

-The suggestions publications which provide many possibilities for dancers with selected neurodiverse individuals.
+The suggestion publications which provide many possibilities for dancers with selected neurodiverse individuals.
 Availaible to view and download.

 Blog: Open mind, patience and encouragement